 - 1. Residents, guests, and visitors must evacuate the residence hall immediately when a fire alarm sounds. - 2.
-Tampering with the fire alarm horns, smoke detectors, pull stations, extinguishers, or other fire equipment is prohibited, and violators may be subject to judicial referral and/or arrest, and/or dismissal from the residence halls. - 3.
+Tampering with the fire alarm horns, smoke detectors, pull stations, extinguishers, or other fire equipment is prohibited, and violators may

+- be subject to judicial referral and/or arrest, and/or dismissal from the residence halls. - 3.
 The possession or use of firecrackers, firearms, ammunition, lighted candles, open flame devices, and/or explosive material is prohibited. - 4.
-A student may not store or maintain any motorcycle; motorbike, motor scooter, or any other unauthorized vehicle or flammable material within the residence halls.

-- 5. No student shall alter or repair electrical equipment or fixtures, which belong to the University.
+A student may not store or maintain any motorcycle; motorbike, motor scooter, or any other unauthorized vehicle or flammable material within the residence halls. - 5.
+No student shall alter or repair electrical equipment or fixtures, which belong to the University.
 Defects in electrical equipment should be reported to the residence hall staff to prevent possible fires. - 6.
 Fire alarm pull boxes and extinguishers are located in the stairwell/hallway of each building for emergency use only.
 If the glass on the pull box is broken, or if extinguishers are tampered with during a non-emergency situation, the residents living off the stairwell/hallway will be charged based upon the replacement cost or fine. - 7.
 Residents should not overload electrical outlets or use multi-plug adapters. - 8.
 Residents should not use marked emergency exits during non-emergency situations - 9.
 Residents who commit serious fire safety violations (i.e. cooking in the room, burning candles, smoking in the room, tampering with smoke detectors) may be fined a penalty of \$500 in addition to any other sanctions allowed by the Code of Conduct and the housing contract.
+All other fire safety violations may also be subject to penalty fees as outlined on ORL Billing Sheet and/or referral to the Conduct Administrator.